Pranithjainbp84/Travel-agency/README.md

 ## Usage

 Feel free to use this project as a reference or template for creating your own travel agency website.
 Customize the content, styles, and images to suit your agency's branding and offerings.

-## Contribution

-Contributions to enhance the design and functionality of the Travel Agency Website are welcome!
-If you're interested in contributing:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them with clear messages.
-4. Push your changes to your forked repository.
-5. Open a pull request describing your changes and their impact.